• About Us

 Research

-He works on broad range of experimental physics topics, including charged particle interactions (beam, collision, plasmas etc.) with atoms and molecules, and applied physics.
+Professor Ghosh works on broad range of experimental physics topics, including charged particle interactions (positrons, electrons, ions, beams etc) with atoms and molecules, plasma physics, antimatter-matter interactions, and applied physics.

 • S. Ghosh, J. R. Danielson, and C. M. Surko, Resonant Annihilation and Positron Bound States in Benzene, Phys.
 Rev. Lett., 129, 123401 (2022).